5 Myths About Low Back Pain

 By Ehren Allen, PT/Certified Orthopedic Manual Therapist

 Low back pain is very common.
 80% of people will experience an episode of lower back pain at some point in their life.
-But why is it so common and what can you do about it?
-There are many assumptions that are not necessarily true.
+But why is it so common, and what can you do about it?
+Below are 5 myths about low back pain.

-Myth #1 – I pulled a muscle in my low back
+Myth #1 – I pulled a muscle in m

 The most common cause of low back pain is disk irritation.
 The disks between the vertebrae are the most vulnerable structures in the lower back.
 Even mild inflammation in or around the disk can cause pain, spasms, and referred symptoms down the leg.
 This is also known as Sciatica.